ironhack-labs/lab-wiki-countries/README.md

 <br>

+---

 ### Iteration 4 | Country List with Links

 In this iteration, you will make the list of countries you rendered in the previous iteration dynamic by adding clickable `Link`s for each country.
 Clicking on a `Link` should navigate the user to the country details page.

-To do this, update the list of countries and make each list item a React Router `Link`.
+To do this, update the list of countries and make each list item a React Router [`Link`](https://reactrouter.com/en/main/components/link).
 Each list item should show the country name and the flag.
 For the small picture of the flag, you can use the lowercase `alpha2Code` and embed it in the URL as shown below:

 - France: https://flagpedia.net/data/flags/icon/72x54/fr.png